pedrorijo91/garmin-padel/README.md

 <p align="center"><img src="screenshots/initial.jpeg" width="300"></p>

 Just click the `Enter` button to enter the menu where you can configure the match settings.
-See the corresponding section for more details on available game options. // FIXME add link
+See the corresponding [section](https://github.com/pedrorijo91/garmin-padel#available-game-configurations) for more details on available game options.

 Use the `Up` and `Down` buttons on your device to scroll on each configuration, and use the `Enter`button to select.